Bayesian Insights into Exchange and Restriction in Gray Matter Diffusion MRI: Discussion

 \subsection{Limitations}

 The current study has several limitations.
 First, we evaluated only two acquisition protocols: an extensive protocol developed for \textit{ex vivo} acquisitions, and a protocol feasible on Connectom scanners.
-Neither reflects the typical scan parameters used in most clinical 3T MRI systems \citep{uhl_human_2025}.
-To ensure a fair comparison between protocols, we added Rician noise at an identical level to both, even though this SNR level is unrealistically low for \textit{ex vivo} acquisitions.
+Neither reflects the typical scan parameters used in most clinical 3T MRI systems, which are constrained by lower gradient amplitudes and longer echo times, resulting in reduced achievable b-values and lower SNR per unit time \citep{uhl_human_2025}.
+To ensure a fair comparison between protocols, we added Rician noise at an identical level to both sets of simulated signals, even though this SNR level is unrealistically low for \textit{ex vivo} acquisitions.
 This choice was made to isolate and study the impact of noise on model fitting performance, despite the fact that the extensive protocol is impractical \textit{in vivo} due to its duration.
 Additionally, partial volume effects could have affected parameter estimates in the GM ribbon due to the limited resolution of the acquired images.
 Future studies could mitigate these effects by leveraging emerging acquisition techniques, such as the DW-GRASE sequence with 3D navigator \citep{li_diffusion-weighted_2025}, which offer higher resolution for time-dependent dMRI.

 Second, we focused exclusively on two biophysical models that incorporate exchange times, i.e. NEXI and SANDIX.
-Additional biophysical models also include exchange time, such as SMEX (see Section~\ref{subsec:SANDIX}), or eSANDIX \citep{olesen_diffusion_2022}, which also integrates impermeable neurites.
+Other biophysical models also include exchange time, such as SMEX (see Section~\ref{subsec:SANDIX}), or eSANDIX \citep{olesen_diffusion_2022}, which also integrates impermeable neurites.
 In this study, our goal was not to determine which model best describes gray matter microstructure, but rather to demonstrate that parameter estimates from such models can be prone to degeneracies and uncertainty.
 This highlights a key limitation in current fitting approaches, where confidence in parameter estimates is not quantified and accounted for when interpreting the results, and degeneracies are ignored \citep{jallais_introducing_2024}.

+Third, this study focused exclusively on PGSE acquisitions and did not consider alternative diffusion encoding strategies that can help alleviate parameter degeneracies.
+Advanced diffusion waveforms can provide increased sensitivity to specific microstructural features and help disentangle the effects of restriction and exchange \citep{chakwizira_diffusion_2023,chakwizira_diffusion_2023-1,chakwizira_diffusion_2025,lasic_tuned_2024}.
+Moreover, combining multiple complementary acquisition schemes, such as single and double diffusion encoding as proposed in \citet{jallais_combining_2025}, can further improve parameter estimation, enhance the robustness of the fitting, and reduce degeneracies.
+Future work should explore these strategies to effectively mitigate degeneracies.